Divorce Protection Trust in your Will – stop step-children taking your money at death

 - Superannuation Testamentary Trusts – remove the 15% or 30% (plus Medicare) tax on your Superannuation when your Superannuation goes to adult children

-- Protective and Maintenance Trusts – in case your children, grandchildren or a beneficiary are under the Age of Majority
+- Protective and Maintenance Trusts – if a child, grandchild or beneficiary is under the Age of Majority

-- Divorce Protection Trusts – in case a beneficiary suffers from a split up from a spouse or defacto partner
+- Divorce Protection Trusts – if a beneficiary suffers a split up from a spouse or de facto partner

 How does the Divorce Protection Trust work in my Will?

-The Divorce Protection Trust seeks to delay or stop any capital or income going to the beneficiary who is suffering divorce or separation proceedings.
+The Divorce Protection Trust seeks to delay or stop capital and income going to the beneficiary who is suffering a divorce or separation.
 It reduces the opportunity for the Family Court to get its hands on your money.